How to Prepare

 Here are some things you can do today to prepare for the hurricane season:

 - Know Your Zone.
-Refer to the evacuation maps at Palm Beach County’s Emergency Management’s website, and locate where you live and your evacuation zone.
+Refer to the evacuation maps at Public Safety - Emergency Management Know Your Zone, and locate where you live and your evacuation zone.
 Determine if and when you would have to evacuate.
 Remember: All mobile home residents must evacuate, regardless of location.

 - Educate yourself by reviewing the information available on Palm Beach County’s Hurricane Preparedness website.